cscart/docs/en/developer_guide/addons/compatibility/adapting_4152_to_4161.rst

 HTML Block with Smarty Support is Deprecated
 --------------------------------------------

 A deprecated block is converted to a safe block if you try to create it via layout import.
-Use the type and layout of the new block instead of the deprecated one: the type is ``safe_smarty_block``, the template is ``blocks/safe_smarty_block.tpl``.
+Use the type and layout of the new block instead of the deprecated one: the ``safe_smarty_block`` type, the ``blocks/safe_smarty_block.tpl`` template.
 To activate additional functions in the new block, you need to expand the ``block_manager/smarty_allowed_functions.php`` scheme.

 Blocks that were created before the update will continue to work correctly, but you won't be able to update their content.